 Its responsible person and managerial officers do not have any of the situations described in Subparagraphs 1 to 12, Paragraph 1, Article 3, of Regulations Governing Qualification Requirements and Concurrent Serving Restrictions and Matters for Compliance by the Responsible Persons of Banks.

-It’s not a business directly or indirectly invested by people in mainland China (including Hong Kong and Macau).
+It’s not a business directly or indirectly invested by people in Mainland China (including Hong Kong and Macau).

-It is willing to cooperate with the Center for the review to determine whether the responsible person, shareholders holding more than 10% of the total number of issued shares or total capital, shareholders with significant influence or joint control, and the actual beneficiaries are Mainland Chinese people (including Hong Kong and Macau).
+It is willing to cooperate with the JCIC for the review to determine whether the responsible person, shareholders holding more than 10% of the total number of issued shares or total capital, shareholders with significant influence or joint control, and the actual beneficiaries are Mainland Chinese people (including Hong Kong and Macau).

 3. Announcement of the JCIC: